git-afsantos/bake-a-py/README.md

 This package sets up various `tox` environments for purposes such as static checks, testing, building and publishing.
 It is also configured with `pre-commit` hooks to perform static checks and automatic formatting.

+If you do not use `tox`, you can build the package with `build` and install a development version with `pip`.

 Assume `cd` into the repository's root.

 To install the `pre-commit` hooks: